inga-lovinde/RadeonResetBugFix/README.md

 (startup/shutdown scripts in group policies, etc), but did not find them reliable.
-And even then, after applying these fixes, you find out that "Hyper-V Display" is now the primary display adapter, GPU acceleration is unavailable, and the screen connected to Radeon GPU is treated as the secondary screen.
+And even then, after applying these fixes, you find out that virtual GPU is now the primary display adapter, GPU acceleration is unavailable, and the screen connected to Radeon GPU is treated as the secondary screen.

 ## Limitations

-Currently this project only supports Hyper-V VMs, but it should be trivial to add other hypervisors support (the relevant files are `Tasks\DisableVirtualVideoTask.cs` and `EnableVirtualVideoTask.cs`).
+Currently this project is only tested with Hyper-V VMs, and probably also supports KVM and QEMU, but it should be trivial to add other hypervisors support (the relevant files are `Tasks\DisableVirtualVideoTask.cs` and `EnableVirtualVideoTask.cs`).